 Brendan Dwyer handcrafts custom footwear from quality leathers, using traditional techniques.
 You’re sure to stand out in the crowd with these unique bespoke designs.
 You’ll find Brendan on Level 3 of the Nicholas Building.

 World Food Books

 You won’t find cookbooks at World Food Books.
 This bookstore sells food for the brain.
 The shelves are stacked with a superb choice of international art and design titles.
-The Level 6 store is temporarily closed but mail orders go out daily.
+Find World Food Books on Level 6.

 It’s all about the head-turning millinery at Serena Lindeman, on the 6th floor.
 Buy a race-day fascinator that’s ready-to-wear.
 Or book a customised fitting for made-to-order headwear.
 Serena also runs hat-making classes.